themefisher/bigspring-light-nextjs/content/blogs/10-ways-to-support-new-moms.md

 ---
-title: "10 Ways to Support New Moms: Be the Hero They Didn't Know They Needed!"
+title: "10 Ways to Support New Moms: Be the (S)Hero They Didn't Know They Needed!"
 description: "When a new mom in your life is navigating motherhood, offering support is crucial.
 Here are 10 specific and helpful things you can do to help.
 Read more here."
 image: "/images/tired-mom.png"
 date: 2023-09-17T05:00:00Z